Dshah0623/X-Ray-Tooling-WAT.ai-/Technical-Report/README.md

-# X-Ray Fracture Detection and Localization System
+# Rehab X-ray Helper Guy

 ## Project Overview
-This project aims to develop an automated system for analyzing X-rays to identify fractures and determine the specific body part affected.
-Utilizing advanced machine learning and image processing techniques, this system seeks to support radiologists and healthcare professionals in diagnosing injuries more accurately and efficiently.
+This project aims to develop an automated system for analyzing X-rays to identify fractures and determine the specific body parts affected.
+This system uses advanced machine learning and image processing techniques to support radiologists and healthcare professionals in diagnosing injuries more accurately and efficiently.
+However, this dynamic product can also be an intermediatory rehabilitation assistant that can analyze user's x-rays and help them start the healing process before being seen by a doctor.

 ## Features
 - **Fracture Detection:** Automatic identification of fractures in X-ray images.